beanflare/sereni-docs/docs/source/install.rst

 - Enter your database access information that you used when creating database.
 - Enter your admin account information.
 (This is the admin account you are going to login with)
 - Click on install and Sereni will perform the migrations and seeding.
-- If everything went well, you should get a success screen.
-Click on **Exit** and login using admin account you created above.
+- If everything went well, you should be redirected to login page and you can login using admin account you created above.

 ..
 ATTENTION:: You will need to setup email inorder to verify users accounts.
 More on that in next article (Configure)